shadow/shadow/docs/2-Getting-Started-Tutorial.md

  + polls I/O events using one of the `epoll`, `poll`, or `select` interfaces (see, e.g., `$ man epoll`)
  + doesn't fork/exec process (can run in single process mode)

 Included with Shadow is a traffic generator plug-in that is capable of modeling generic behaviors represented using an action-dependency graph and the standard graphml xml format.
-This powerful plug-in means different behavior models can be implemented by simply writing a python script to generate new graphml files rather than modifying simulator code or writing new plug-ins.
+With this powerful plug-in, different behavior models can be implemented by simply writing a python script to generate new graphml files rather than modifying simulator code or writing new plug-ins.
 More information about customizing behaviors is [also on the wiki](3-Simulation-Customization#Traffic-generator-configuration).

 Existing plug-ins for Shadow also include [shadow-plugin-tor](https://github.com/shadow/shadow-plugin-tor) for running Tor anonymity networks and [shadow-plugin-bitcoin](https://github.com/shadow/shadow-plugin-bitcoin) for running Bitcoin cryptocurrency networks.
 Other useful plug-ins exist in the [shadow-plugin-extras repository](https://github.com/shadow/shadow-plugin-extras), including an HTML-supported web browser and server combo.